joe-taylor/postgres-jupyter-environment/README.md

 After entering the above in your terminal of choice, Jupyter Lab will start listening on port 8888.
 Visit http://localhost:8888 to access Jupyter Lab, and then in a new notebook, use the sqlalchemy library to connect to postgres.
-Postgres is available in the docker-compose created private network (which your notebook has access to) using the hostname "postgres".
+Postgres is available in the default private network Docker Compose creates for you, using the hostname "postgres".
+Your notebook will have access to this hostname by default; no further configuration is required.
 See example notebook for more details.

 The postgres database starts off empty.
 See below for instructions on how to populate it with data from a postgres dump.